ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ## Merged interfaces

 Type merging will automatically consolidate interfaces of the same name across subschemas, allowing each subschema to contribute fields.
-This is extremely useful when the complete interface of fields is not available in all schemas&mdash;each schema simply provides the minimum set of fields that it does possess:
+This is extremely useful when the complete interface of fields is not available in all subschemas&mdash;each subschema simply provides the minimum set of fields that it contains:

 ```js
 const layoutsSchema = makeExecutableSchema({